homehero

 Rachel’s Trilemma: The Autumn Budget 2025

-To a raucous House of Commons, the Chancellor delivered the pivotal Budget of this Parliament.
-Could the budget solve the trilemma of keeping the markets, the voters and the backbenchers happy – or would it be her last, as Kemi Badenoch immediately predicted?
+The Chancellor has delivered the pivotal Budget of this Parliament.
+Could the budget solve the trilemma of keeping markets, voters and backbenchers happy?

 Read More

-‘I will do what is right, not what is popular': a tale of two speeches
+‘I will do what’s right, not what’s popular': a tale of two speeches

-‘I will do what is right, not what is popular' said Chancellor Rachel Reeves this morning in an unprecedented 'scene-setter speech’.
+‘I will do what is right, not what is popular' said Rachel Reeves in an unprecedented 'scene-setter speech’.
 Well, she may well be right about the second bit.

 Read More

-There is always hype where AI is concerned – and the noise is always louder when it is ChatGPT and Sam Altman that are involved.
-Never knowingly under-sold, the pronouncements from that part of the Silicon Valley should always be viewed through narrowed eyes.
+Never knowingly under-sold, the pronouncements from ChatGPT should always be viewed through narrowed eyes.
 This time, however…

 Read More

-Demand for critical minerals is booming & sources of supply are more important than ever but junior miners face new challenges in raising the finance to deliver.
+Demand for critical minerals is booming and sources of supply are more important than ever but junior miners face challenges in raising the finance to deliver.

 Read More